naganolab/rNeighborQTL/README.md

 # rNeighborQTL
-Interval Mapping for Quantitative Trait Loci Underlying Neighbor Effects
+An R Package for Interval Mapping for Quantitative Trait Loci Underlying Neighbor Effects